udinzack/CC-project/README.md

 This is part of the January 2020 semester cloud computing project.

-Our project is to build our own API using Amazon API Gateway and AWS Lambda functions.
+The project is to build our own API using Amazon API Gateway and AWS Lambda functions and to show how the interaction between service looks like.

 The context of this project can be apply in our daily life application, such as:
   1. Sign-up / Sign-in user in social media.